lohithchittineni/lohithchittineni.github.io/about.md

 ---

 ## About me
+---

 I'm currently a Junior at Purdue University studying Computer Engineering in the School of ECE.
-My interests are in Computer Vision/Deep Learning and Analytics.
-I've been learning more about how these areas can be used to advance the medical /healthcare field.
-I'm excited to learn more about their application in medical image analysis, and image/signal processing.<br/>
+My interests current interests extend to Computer Vision, Cloud Computing, Systems Software, and Analytics.
+I've been learning as much as I can from these areas both in and outside of school.
+I am excited learn more about their applications in many different industries, especially in the medical/health sciences field.<br/>

-While at Purdue I've worked as a Teaching Assistant and Research Assistant.
-In the past, I've interned at LiveData Inc. as an Analytics Software Intern.
-This Summer I will be working as a Software Engineering Intern at Hewlett-Packard Enterprise. <br/>
+While at Purdue I'm currently working as a Teaching Assistant.
+I am also currently working as a Software Engineering Intern at Hewlett-Packard Enterprise.
+In the past I've worked as an Analytics Software Intern at LiveData Inc. in Cambridge, MA. <br/>

 [back](./)